January 28

 Related Questions

-How long was the shuttle fleet grounded after the accident?
+How long was the Space Shuttle program grounded after the accident?

-What changes resulted from the Rogers Commission investigation?
+What major changes resulted from the Rogers Commission investigation?

-Redesigned solid rocket boosters, stricter launch rules, and new independent safety oversight within NASA.
+The commission led to redesigned solid rocket boosters, stricter temperature and weather launch criteria, and the establishment of stronger independent safety oversight within NASA.

 Explore More